dhruv3/kubernetes-playground/edx-LFS158x/Ch7.md

 * It can be used standalone, or part of scripts and automation tools.
 * Once all required credentials and cluster access points have been configured for kubectl it can be used remotely from anywhere to access a cluster.
+* kubectl is just a wrapper on cURL.

 ## Accessing Minikube: Web-based User Interface (Web UI)